 A really fun and free thing to do in London in the winter months is to go around the city spotting and admiring all of the lights and decor.
-So here’s my ultimate list of places to spot beautiful Christmas lights in London.
+So here’s our ultimate list of places to spot beautiful Christmas lights in London.

-*Post updated for 2022, but we will keep adding any new information.
+*Post updated for 2023, but we will keep adding any new information.

 Carnaby Street